The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 2 Enable Hibernate Search specific management endpoints.

-Once the management is enabled, data can be re-indexed via /q/hibernate-search/reindex, where /q is the default management root path and /hibernate-search is the default Hibernate Search root management path.
+Once the management endpoints are enabled, data can be re-indexed via /q/hibernate-search/reindex, where /q is the default management root path and /hibernate-search is the default Hibernate Search root management path.
 It (/hibernate-search) can be changed via configuration property as shown below.

 quarkus.hibernate-search-orm.management.root-path=custom-root-path (1)